rnumata/CSharp-Cadastro/README.md

 ### __Description__

 It is an app developed attending the Des.
 Sistemas MS discipline at university Positivo </br>
-Its aim perform a four basic functions of persistent storage - CRUD </br>
+Its aim is performing a four basic functions of persistent storage - CRUD </br>
 Used a software design pattern - Model | View | Controller

 ### __Technologies Used__